swapnamaddali/cloud-developer-final-project/README.md

-# cloud-developer capstone project
+# Cloud-Developer Capstone Project - Order Product Management Backend APIs

-Content for Udacity's cloud developer nanodegree
+Project has back end code for the Product/Order Management application.

-# code structure
+APIs are exposed as AWS Lambda functions using serverless yaml which has 6 end points to perform various operations required.

-cloud-developer-final-project/smaddordermgmt/backend holds the back end code of the Product/Order Management APIs It uses serverless yaml to expose 6 end points to perform various operations required
+# Code Structure
 # How to build and deploy as Lambda Functions to AWS
-$ cd cloud-developer-final-project/smaddordermgmt/backend
+# $ cd cloud-developer-final-project/smaddordermgmt/backend
-$ npm install
+# $ npm install
-$ sls deploy -v
+# $ sls deploy -v

 # Serverless Order Management app
- The backend for the project can be used for Order and Product management app
+ The backend for the project can be used for Order and Product management app.

 ### Order:
    # Need write:order permissions to Get (specfic user)/create/delete (specific user) order